See Inside Jeannie Mai's Travel-Themed Baby Shower: "We Had the Best Time" - E! Online

 Of course, it was also a time to have some fun together and bask in this special time ahead of the baby's birth.
 "I kept Baby J a secret for so long that it feels surreal to finally celebrate with everyone," Jeannie said.
 "Also, we have kept ourselves from knowing the gender of the baby, so it was fun watching everyone guess based off my cravings, tummy and old wives' tales."

-When the party was over, guests headed home with gift bags featuring swag from Pavé the Way Jewelry, TooFaced Cosmetics and Therabod.
+When the party was over, guests headed home with gift bags featuring swag from Pavé the Way Jewelry, TooFaced Cosmetics and Therabody.
 But before it was time to say goodbye, Jeannie's family and friends could document the special occasion inside a Pop Social photo booth.

 While we all couldn't score an actual invite to baby J's soirée, fans can feel like they were part of the celebration with exclusive photos from the baby shower below.
 All you have to do is keep scrolling!